What is it?

 WISDOM Home Schooling offers to parents an effective method of interaction that can help all learners, regardless of learning or behaviour difficulties, age, or background.

-The parent is the best person to help a child make progress in their learning.
+The parent is the best person to help a child make learning progress.
 Using a specific method and set of strategies, the parent can help their child think effectively and work to a place of success when faced with problem solving.
 WISDOM teaches a system that concentrates on three things: process, meaning, and change.
 WISDOM's parent training program focusses on how to learn more than what to learn.
 Parents learn how to stimulate brain change in the learner, overcome weak areas, and use a child’s strengths.
 In a series of effective learning events offered in various Alberta locations, parents are presented tools and strategies to strengthen any learner’s ability to think.

 The mediational method develops optimism in the child, opens up a greater desire to learn, and stimulates enthusiasm to work to a place of success.
 Improved parenting and teaching skills use a gentle approach by asking questions that exercise reflective thinking in the child.
 The more the brain is intentionally exercised (especially where there is a weakness), the greater the resulting brain change.
 No child is stuck in their behaviour, emotion, or learning challenges.